 Housing: Resident Life

-The Department of Resident Life is responsible for management of the residence halls as well as the cultural, educational, recreational and social programs and activities that create the Maryland Residential Experience for residential students.
+The Department of Resident Life is responsible for management of the residence halls as well as the cultural, educational, recreational, and social programs and activities that create the Maryland Residential Experience for residential students.
 The department is committed to students’ academic and social success in their lives on campus and to the role the residential living experience will play in their successful lives beyond the University of Maryland.

 While living in a Maryland residence hall is not required, nine of every ten students in Maryland's freshman class make the choice to live on campus.
-More than 90 professional and graduate staff and over 400 undergraduate student employees meet the needs of resident students.
+More than 90 professional and graduate staff and over 500 undergraduate student employees meet the needs of resident students.

-Our nationally acclaimed living-learning programs include: Advanced Cybersecurity Experience for Students (ACES), Beyond the Classroom, BioFIRE Living & Learning Center, Carillon Communities, CIVICUS, College Park Scholars, Digital Cultures and Creativity, Entrepreneurship and Innovation, FLEXUS: The Dr. Marilyn Berman Pollans' Women in Engineering Living & Learning Community, Gemstone, Global Communities, Hinman CEOs, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, and the Virtus Men in Engineering Program.
+Our nationally acclaimed living-learning programs include Advanced Cybersecurity Experience for Students (ACES), BioFIRE Living & Learning Center, Carillon Communities, CIVICUS, College Park Scholars, Design | Cultures and Creativity, Entrepreneurship and Innovation, FLEXUS: The Dr. Marilyn Berman Pollans' Women in Engineering Living & Learning Community, Gemstone, Global Communities, Hinman CEOs, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, and the Virtus Men in Engineering Program.
 All of these programs add to the diversity and quality of on-campus housing options.